 With all this enticing prospects, you might be wondering why some coffee shops don't finf the success they seem to be guaranteed.

 The most common reasons a coffee shop fails include:

 - Lack of business plan

 - Unprepared rental lease

 - Overspending on equipment

 Starting any business requires research and preparation.
 Failure to do so can cause an array of issues to arise.

 Coffee shops offer delicious delights and comforting drinks that can be enjoyed throughout every season, but these services still need to be supported by factors such as reliable business plans and an understanding of your enterprise.

-Starting up on your own will require a lot of perpetual leg work, whereas a franchise can help support and educate you to have an in-depth understanding of the industry, which can make the difference between success and failure.
+Starting up on your own will require a lot of perpetual leg work and can come with increased risk.
+Whereas investing in a franchise means you'll get more support and develop an in-depth understanding of the industry from the very start.
+The advantages provided by franchising and being set up with everything you need from the beginning could make the difference between success and failure in the long term.